-Alleged turtle smuggler stays jailed
+Alleged turtle smuggler to stay behind bars

 Detroit — An alleged turtle smuggler will have to stay in his shell.

 U.S. District Judge Paul Borman refused to release Windsor resident Kai Xu on bond Monday, calling him a “professional smuggler” who lied and continued to break laws while heading an international smuggling operation involving rare, endangered and expensive turtles hidden in cereal boxes and rubber boots.

 Xu, 26, dressed in a red Wayne County Jail jumpsuit, handcuffs and ankle chains, sobbed quietly during the brief federal court appearance.